I've tried dozens of hair dryers, but the mdlondon BLOW Hair Dryer is the one I use most

 Why you can trust Woman & Home Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

-They say three’s a trend, and the best hairdryers seem to be getting smaller by the launch.
-First up, it was the Dyson Supersonic that led the way with a teeny weeny, Honey-I-shrunk-the-hairdyer size in 2016, with the Shark Style iQ following in 2021, and the Zuvvi Halo Hairdryer in early 2022.
-The MD London BLOW Hair Dryer came later the same year, and by that point, it was no surprise to see that it was smaller than your average dryer, but also, interestingly, much narrower.
+They say three’s a trend and the best hairdryers seem to be getting smaller by the launch.
+First up, it was the Dyson Supersonic that led the way with a sleek smaller design in 2016, with the Shark Style iQ following in 2021.
+The Zuvvi Halo Hairdryer followed in early 2022, with the mdlondon BLOW Hair Dryer arriving later that same year.
+By that point, it was no surprise to see that it was smaller than your average dryer – but also, interestingly, much narrower.

-If you’re not already familiar with the man behind the brand, allow us to catch you up.
-MD London is the brainchild of renowned hairdresser Michael Douglas.
-With more than 35 years of experience in the industry, there’s very little he doesn’t know about hair, and when he’s not working with big-name brands or sharing hair advice on his Instagram channel, he’s styling the (impressively glossy hair) of his girlfriend Davina McCall.
-Douglas’ aim with MD London is to demystify the world of hair styling, giving uncoordinated mortals like me the tools they need to achieve salon-worthy hair at home, without spending hours styling or ending up deflated and with arm-ache.
-Let’s see if he’s managed it, eh?
-Read on for everything you need to know about the MD London BLOW Hair Dryer…
+If you’re not yet familiar with the man behind the brand, allow us to catch you up.
+Mdlondon is the brainchild of renowned hairdresser Michael Douglas and the name of both his salon and hair tool brand.
+With more than 35 years of experience in the industry, there’s very little he doesn’t know about hair.
+When he’s not working with big-name brands or sharing hair advice on his Instagram channel, he’s styling the (impressively glossy) hair of his girlfriend Davina McCall.

 • RRP: £195